Last Updated on

 Positive psychology continues to grow in size, scope, and widespread public interest since its inception nearly 20 years ago.
-Positive psychology principles and ideas can be applied to a wide range of spheres, including schools, relationships, the workplace, the family home, and even the military (Cornum, Matthews, & Seligman, 2011; Matthews, 2008).
+Positive psychology principles and ideas can be applied to many areas of life, including education, relationships, family, the workplace, and even the military (Cornum, Matthews, & Seligman, 2011; Matthews, 2008).

-This overwhelming tendency towards the negative aspects of life spurred some psychologists to create a movement intended to swing the pendulum back, if not all the way to the positive pole, then at least towards the middle of the spectrum.
-In fact, Martin Seligman, who discovered the phenomenon of learned helplessness was one of the original founders of the Positive Psychology movement (Handler, 2015; Peterson & Seligman, 1983).
+This overwhelming tendency towards the negative aspects of life has spurred psychologists to create a movement intended to swing the pendulum back towards positivity.
+Martin Seligman, who discovered the phenomenon of learned helplessness, was one of the original founders of the Positive Psychology movement (Handler, 2015; Peterson & Seligman, 1983).

-With such clear intentions by positive psychologists to shed light on what makes humans thrive as opposed to makes us deprived, it may seem counterintuitive that this branch of psychology would delve into mental illness.
-However, there is a surprising amount of research that has been undertaken in the pursuit of positive psychological treatment for mental health problems.
+With such clear intentions by positive psychologists to shed light on what makes humans thrive rather than what makes us deprived, positive psychologists have conducted research and developed interventions in the pursuit of positive psychological treatment for mental health problems.

 A +5 On The Scale: How Does Positive Psychology Contribute to The Treatment of Depression?

-Although positive psychology tends to – unsurprisingly – lean towards the positive, it does not intend to lose sight of the “negative” and “neutral.”
-The subfield was created to correct an imbalance in psychology, not to replace the field altogether.
+Although positive psychology leans towards the positive, it does not intend to lose sight of the “negative” and “neutral.”
+The subfield was created to correct an imbalance within psychology, not to replace the field altogether.

 To understand what positive psychology has to offer in the area of depression, it helps to understand how psychologists tend to understand affect or mood.

-As some researchers have put it, positive psychology treatment attempts to bring a depressed person from a -5 up to a +5 on the scale of well-being, instead of just up to neutral 0 (Sin, Della Porta, & Lyubomirsky, 2011).
+As some researchers have put it, positive psychology treatment attempts to bring a person with depression from a -5 up to a +5 on the scale of well-being, instead of just up to neutral 0 (Sin, Della Porta, & Lyubomirsky, 2011).

 Types of Positive Psychology Interventions for Depression

-There are several intervention strategies used by positive psychology programs to bring a depressed person up to +5.
+There are several intervention strategies used by positive psychology programs to bring a person with depression up to +5.
 Some of the most popular positive psychology interventions include:

 Several studies have shown that increased positive emotions are a promising way of fighting depressive symptoms.
 Lightsey (1994) showed that positive cognition could predict future happiness and depression, and Wood and colleagues (2008) found that practicing gratitude improved well-being and prevented individuals from experiencing depression.

-While increasing positive emotions may not necessarily reduce negative emotions, it does to have a positive impact on affect and reducing depressive symptoms.
+While increasing positive emotions may not necessarily reduce negative emotions, it does have a positive impact on affect and reduces depressive symptoms.
 This may be due, at least in part, to enhanced coping and resilience.

 2) Enhancing Coping Skills and Building Resilience

-A popular type of positive psychological intervention, so there is a lot of evidence demonstrating the effectiveness of developing coping skills in the fight against depression.
-Santos and colleagues (2013) conducted a systematic review of the literature on positive psychological interventions for depression and found that increasing resilience and coping resources was a common theme and that these interventions caused significantly reduced remissions in depressive symptoms.
+There is a lot of evidence demonstrating the effectiveness of developing coping skills in counteracting depression.
+Santos and colleagues (2013) conducted a systematic review of the literature on positive psychological interventions for depression and found that increasing resilience and coping mechanisms were common themes and that these interventions caused significantly reduced remissions in depressive symptoms.

 Burckhardt and colleagues (2016) tested an intervention aimed at helping students regulate their emotions and deal with life’s stressors more effectively.
 They found that their program Strong Minds (a combination of acceptance and commitment therapy) aided their participants by significantly reducing their symptoms of depression, anxiety, and stress through the development of coping skills.